5 Reasons Why Soup for Breakfast is the New Green Smoothie

 When you’re doing your weekly meal prep, have you ever thought of preparing a big batch of soup…for breakfast?

-Sure, soup may not be a typical morning meal in the U.S., but having it for breakfast can improve your digestion, boost your energy levels, and increase your nutrient intake (with minimal effort).
+Sure, soup may not be a typical morning meal in the U.S., but having it for breakfast can support your digestion, boost your energy levels, and increase your nutrient intake (with minimal effort).
 It’s like the winter version of a green smoothie.
 Besides, there are few things more comforting on a cold winter morning than having something warm to sip on, are we right?

 Having soup for breakfast may sound strange, but it is popular in other cultures.
 For example, changua—also known as “egg soup” or “hangover soup”—is a traditional Colombian breakfast food, made with only a few simple ingredients: cheese, eggs, milk, toasted bread, and cilantro.
 Pho is a traditional rice noodle soup in Asia, but in America, we typically think of pho as a lunch or dinner meal.

 While traditional meals differ between cultures, there may just be something to be said for having soup as your first meal of the day.
-Let’s look closer at the health benefits you can experience by trading your scrambled eggs and bacon for a delicious, savory broth.
+Let’s look closer at the benefits you can experience by trading your scrambled eggs and bacon for a delicious, savory broth.

 5 Reasons to Have Soup for Breakfast

-1. Effortlessly Boost Your Nutrient Intake
+1. Effortlessly Boost Your Veggie Intake

 Luckily, there are no “rules” when it comes to making soup.
 You can throw all the ingredients that suit your diet into one pot, simmer, customize the flavor with your favorite herbs and spices, and voila!
 You get a wider variety of nutrients, and it’s an easy way to eat more of the recommended foods that can help you get the results you’re after.